Shmayro/dockerify-android/README.md

 ## 🔧 **Features**

-- **✨ Web Interface:** Access the emulator directly from your browser with the integrated scrcpy-web interface.
+- **🌐 Web Interface:** Access the emulator directly from your browser with the integrated [scrcpy-web](https://github.com/Shmayro/ws-scrcpy-docker) interface.
 - **Root and Magisk Preinstalled:** Comes with root access and Magisk preinstalled for advanced modifications.
 - **PICO GAPPS Preinstalled:** Includes PICO GAPPS for essential Google services.
 - **Seamless ADB Access:** Connect to the emulator via ADB from the host and other networked devices.